soyart/fngobot/fetch/README.md

-## github.com/artnoi43/fngobot/api
+## github.com/artnoi43/fngobot/fetch
-This package only exists so that packages `bitkub` and `satang` can share their the errors as `api.NotFound`.
-This package thus only defines the error variable.
+This package defines `fetch.Fetch` and `fetch.FetchMapStrInf`, which are shared code for querying remote APIs.